hniksic/sendable/README.md

 `borrow_mut()` from two threads on the same `RefCell` without synchronization.
 That is forbidden, and is why `Arc<RefCell<T>>` is not a thing in Rust.

-`SendRc` can get away with allowing this because it requires proof that all access to value from the previous thread was revoked before allowing the value to be pinned to a new thread. `SendRc<RefCell<u32>>` is sound because if you just send a clone to a different thread, you won't be able to either deref, or clone it, or even drop it - either of these operations would result in a panic.
+`SendRc` can get away with allowing this because it requires proof that all access to the allocated value in the previous thread was relinquished before allowing the value to be pinned to a new thread. `SendRc<RefCell<u32>>` is sound because if you clone it and send the clone to a different thread, you won't be able to access the data, nor or clone or even drop it - any of these would result in a panic.

 One could fix the issue by using the full-blown `Arc<Mutex<T>>` or `Arc<RwLock<T>>`.
-There are two issues with this approach: one that it's slower because in case of stdlib mutexes it requires heap allocation of system mutex and the overhead of atomics and poison checks.
-Even the most efficient mutex implementations, like `parking_lot`, don't come for free, and bear the cost of atomic synchronization.
-The second issue is conceptual: it is simply wrong to use `Arc<Mutex<T>>` if neither `Arc` nor `Mutex` is actually needed because the code *doesn't* access the value of `T` from multiple threads in parallel.
+However, that slows down access to data because it requires atomics, poison checks, and calls into the pthread API.
+It also increases the memory overhead because it requires an extra allocation for the system mutex.
+Even the most efficient mutex implementations like `parking_lot` don't come for free, and bear the cost of atomic synchronization.
+But even disregarding the cost, the issue is also conceptual: it is simply wrong to use `Arc<Mutex<T>>` if neither `Arc` nor `Mutex` is actually needed because the code *doesn't* access the value of `T` from multiple threads in parallel.

+In summary, `SendRc<T>` really _is_ `Send`, with some guarantees enforced at run time, just like an `Arc<Mutex<T>>` really _is_ `Send + Sync`, with some guarantees enforced at run time.
+They serve different purposes.

 ## Why not use an arena?
 Or unsafe?

-An arena would be an acceptable solution, but to make it `Send`, it requires that the whole design be devoted to the arena conception from the ground up.
+An arena would be an acceptable solution, but to make it `Send`, it requires the whole design to be devoted to that idea from the ground up.
 A simple solution of replacing `Rc` with an arena id doesn't really work because in addition to the id, the object needs a reference to the arena.
 It can't have an `Option<&Arena>` field because it would make it non-`Send` for an arena that contains non-`Sync` cells.
 Since we need `Arena` to contain `RefCell`, this doesn't work.

-There are arena-based designs that do work, but require completely decoupling values from their sharing, so that the data is in the arena, and the values you work with are created on-the-fly and have a lifetime connected to the lifetime of the arena.
+There are arena-based designs that do work, but require more radical changes, such as decoupling storage of values from access and sharing.
+All data is then in the arena, and the accessors are created on-the-fly and have a lifetime connected to the lifetime of the arena.
 This requires dealing with the lifetime everywhere and is not easy to get right for non-experts.

-Finally, one can avoid the arena by just using `unsafe impl Send` on a root type that is used to send the whole world to the new thread, borrow checker be damned.
+Finally, one can avoid the arena by just using `unsafe impl Send` on a root type that is used to send the whole world to the new thread, and borrow checker be damned.
 That solution is hacky and gives up the guarantees afforded by Rust.
 If you make a mistake, say by leaving an `Rc` clone in the original thread, you're back to core dumps like in C++.
-In Rust we hope to do better, and `SendRc` is my attempt to make such an operation safe.
+In Rust we hope to do better, and `SendRc` is an attempt to make such a wrapper actually sound.

 ## What about SendOption?

-`SendOption` is an even stranger proposition: a type that holds `T` that is _always_ `Send`, regardless of whether `T` is `Send`.
+`SendOption` is an even stranger proposition: a type that holds `Option<T>` and is _always_ `Send`, regardless of whether `T` is `Send`.
 Surely that can't be safe?

 The idea is that `SendOption` requires you to set it to `None` before sending off the value to another thread.
 If the option is `None`, it doesn't matter if `T` is `!Send`